U.S. WOMEN'S CLIMATE JUSTICE INITIATIVE

 The Crisis of Missing and Murdered Indigenous Women

 Dismantling White Supremacy

 Sustainable Businesses, Consumption Patterns,

 Community Rights and Rights of Nature

 Women's March on Washington D.C - Photo via Emily Arasim/WECAN International

 Our work is based on a climate justice perspective.
 We must take into account that women are disproportionately impacted by climate change and environmental degradation, and Indigenous women, women of color, women from low-income communities bear a heavier burden from the impacts of climate change.

 In the U.S., studies show that more women believe in the science of climate change then men, and are more likely to act upon it.
-Women in the US vote more and give more of their philanthropic dollars to environmental issues.
-Women in North America determine 80 percent of all consumer purchases.
-Imagine how that market power could be mobilized to significantly reduce carbon emissions through purchasing choices, including eliminating fossil fuel purchases.
-Imagine women demanding a change away from endless economic growth models and from current consumption patterns that are destroying our Earth.
+Women in the U.S. also vote more, and give more of their philanthropic dollars to environmental issues.
+Additionally, women in North America determine 80 percent of all household consumer purchases, a power which could be mobilized to significantly reduce carbon emissions through purchasing choices, including eliminating use of fossil fuels, polluting plastics, chemical laden foods, and other products whose continued use threaten our future.

 Casey Camp Horinek, Ponca Nation Leader (Oklahoma), and member of the WECAN International Advisory Council and U.S. Steering Committee - speaking during a Rights of Nature event in New York City